 Don’t Fear The Flatlander Term

 In our area, new people are called Flatlanders.
 What are flatlanders?
-A person who lives at or lived at, or was raised by someone at a low altitude or from any city.
+A person who lived at or was raised by someone at a low altitude or from any city.
 A person not raised in or by someone directly from high mountain areas.

 A friendly neighbor told me it took 20 years for others to not call her a flatlander.
 So you and I still have some time and adjustments to go through.